I came across a fable recently that seemed to resonate. It goes like this; According…

 Being aware of your current mood (yes, how you are feeling) and how that may be influencing your behaviour.
 Consider how your values and beliefs affect your opinions, and how you use all of this to interpret the world and how you view others.

 Awareness of Others:

-Noticing and acknowledging others and their feelings, values and beliefs.
-If I have just lost you, bare with me because this airy-fairy stuff is important.
+Notice and acknowledge others and their feelings, values, and beliefs.
+If I have just lost you, bare with me because this stuff is important.
 I’m simply saying try to see their point of view, not from your viewpoint with your values and beliefs, but from theirs and with their values and beliefs.
 You don’t have to agree with them but you can learn to respect that they are entitled to their views, just as you are to yours.

 So, there are a few quick hacks for you to practice, I’m sure tentatively at first.

 Go out with confidence, if you are open, aware (of yourself and others) and you are coming from a place of good intention, then you’re off to a great start.